theoffbeatdoc/assets/README.md

-# offbeat-assets
+# assets
- This repository stores some branding assets of The OffBeat Doc.
+ This repository stores some branding assets, used as sources in various of our services.